 This course approaches effective communication both as an essential professional skill and as an important function of management.
 It discusses the elements of communication (argumentation, structure, style, tone and visual appeal) and presents techniques for increasing one's effectiveness in each area.
 Students read, discuss and write about cases based on tasks that managers commonly face, such as explaining changes in policy, writing performance evaluations, analyzing survey results or other numerical data, and communicating with employees, shareholders, the press and the public.
 Methods include group work, oral presentations, several writing assignments and role playing.
 Drafting and revising and computerized word processing are stressed.

 IDCC 701 Internship in Information Design and Corporate Communication (3 credits)

-Introduces the student to the "real world" of communicating to the several public serviced by a corporation or an agency; emphasizes the practical aspects of internal and external communication by assigning the student to a professional in the field under whose supervision the intern participates in planning and implementing various types of communication.
+This course introduces the student to the "real world" of communicating to the public serviced by a corporation or an agency; emphasizes the practical aspects of internal and external communication by assigning students to a professional in the field under whose supervision the intern participates in planning and implementing various types of communication.
 The internship is both task-oriented and research-oriented; the intern's progress is monitored jointly by the field supervisor and the faculty coordinator during the semester internship.

 IDCC 711 Argumentation Strategies for Business (3 credits)